 Avoiding debt like the plague is something that is not possible if you are a start-up founder.
-However, it is possible to avoid debt by having clear budgets, spending with cash on hand and buying only really necessary things.
+However, it is possible to avoid debt by having transparent budgets, spending cash on hand and buying only essential things.

 Launch a minimum viable product

-Launching a product that can give you a sense of the market will help you make lesser mistakes when you bring out your bigger product.
+Launching a product that can give you a sense of the market will help you make fewer mistakes when bringing out your bigger product.
 This also helps you know more about your customers before making more significant financial commitments.

 Keep company and personal expenses separate

-If your start-up is small, it can easy to get your personal and business costs mixed up.
-It is essential to keep all business expenses separate from personal expenses.
-Always think about whether you need something before you buy it.
-Similarly, keeping your business banking accounts and personal banking accounts and credit cards separate can make it easier to track finances.
+If your start-up is small, it can be easy to get your personal and business costs mixed up.
+It is essential to keep all business expenses separate from personal expenses, and always think about whether you need something before buying it.
+Similarly, keeping your business banking accounts and personal banking accounts, and credit cards separate can make it easier to track finances.